jacqueskang/cordova-plugin-googleplus/README.md

 This `GoogleService-Info.plist` file contains the `REVERSED_CLIENT_ID` you'll need during installation.

 ### Android
-To configure Android, follow Step 1 of [this guide](https://developers.google.com/+/quickstart/android)
+To configure Android, follow the step "Get a configuration file" of [this guide](https://developers.google.com/+/quickstart/android).
+Once Google Sign-In is enabled, Google will automatically create necessary credentials in Developper Console, and there is no need to add generated configuration file google-services.json into cordova project.

 Make sure you execute the `keytool` steps as well or authentication will fail.